Nadihat/Repeater-Divination/README.md

 MKabbalahv6a.py added the 4 Worlds (Horizontal) as 1 option.<br>

 August 1, 2025: Added 2Astrology.py, which contains Transits.
-5Astrology.py contains Parallels and Conjunctions (sextiles, squares etc)
+5Astrology.py contains Parallels and Conjunctions (sextiles, squares etc).
+Each new revision has more information.

 6Astrology.py includes Ceres, Juno, Vesta...
 Eris, Makemake, Gonggong etc. This produces an extraordinary information volume: if you don't need these smaller bodies (as they can muddle up a reading by inventing wrong details about wounds [Ceres iirc], etc), use 5Astrology.py.